-Against a backdrop of NHS reform, financial and workforce pressures, increasing complexity of women’s health care, the current structures cannot be sustained.
+This report looks at how NHS women’s health services could be configured to provide high quality, safe and timely care against a backdrop of NHS reform, financial and workforce pressures and increasing complexity of women’s health care, all of which means the current structures cannot be sustained.

 The report’s key recommendations include:

 - Services should be provided in managed clinical networks which link primary, community, secondary and tertiary services

 - A life-course approach to women’s health care should be adopted using every interaction a woman has with the health service, irrespective of age, to promote health and lifestyle rather than the constant firefight against disease and ill health